 Adjunct instructors, Welcome to Buffalo State College!
-Your role contributes significantly to the quality of the teaching-learning process at Buffalo State and your general knowledge and expertise in your areas of study and professional employment enhance the breadth of experiences, both academic and practical, that benefit our diverse student body.
+You are a valued member of the Buffalo State community and your role contributes significantly to the quality of the teaching-learning process.
+Your general knowledge and expertise in your areas of study and professional employment enhance the breadth of experiences, both academic and practical, that benefit our diverse student body.

 Your department chair is your supervisor and you are encouraged to confer with your chair to suggest ways your instructional and departmental experiences can be enhanced. the tighter the communication among adjunct faculty, their departments, and the college, the stronger the teaching-learning experience for all.